revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> Using the` fdsik` command along with `-l` option, we can see all the partitions in the system.
+> Using the` fdisk` command along with `-l` option, we can see all the partitions in the system.
 For example, ` sudo fdisk -l`.

 </details>